Content governance helps plan and manage the life cycle of your content.

 A simple content governance model has three steps

 Identify, document and communicate key roles for every content project.

 Common content roles include

-- Owners - approve, decommission and archive content
+- Owners - review, approve, decommission and archive content

-- Writers - interview, draft and write content
+- Writers - interview, draft, structure and write content

-- Publishers - publish approved and edited content
+- Publishers - review and publish approved content

 Web content has a life cycle of creation, relevance and obsolescence.

 When planning a content life cycle aim to reduce redundant, outdated and trivial (ROT) content.

 - Collect - gather, research, interview, write